 Slow page loading times can negatively impact the visitor experience.
 In fact, 40% of people abandon a site that takes longer than three seconds to load.
 In this way, redirect chains can impact your traffic levels, conversions, and sales.

 Unlike the err_too_many_redirects error, where one of the redirects in a chain points back to the first redirect, causing an infinite loop, redirect chains aren’t always obvious to site owners or visitors.
-But redirect chains don’t only affect your visitors, as search engine crawlers will also notice slow page load times.
+But redirect chains don’t only affect your visitors, search engine crawlers will also notice slow page load times.
 When placing your website in the search results, Google considers many different ranking factors, including speed.
 In particular, Google’s Core Web Vitals initiative measures how visitors perceive your website’s speed, responsiveness, and visual stability.
 If a redirect chain has many hops, search engines may abandon crawling all together, meaning your page may be dropped from the search results.

 With over 50% of all traffic originating from organic search, Search Engine Optimization (SEO) is vital for achieving online success.
 If redirect chains are damaging your page loading times, then your search engine rankings will almost certainly suffer as a result.

 If you’re going to boost your rankings and wow potential customers, you must optimize your site’s loading times.
 So if GTmetrix is warning you about redirects, removing these chains should be a top priority.

 What Causes GTmetrix’s Redirect Chain Error